OvermindDL1/protocol_ex/README.md

 ### `defprotocolEx/2`

 `defprotocolEx/2` is used like `defmodule` in that it takes a module name to become and the body.
-The body can contains plain function heads like:
+The body can contain plain function heads like:

 ```elixir
 def something(a)
 def blah(a, b)
 ```

-Or it can contains full bodies:
+Or it can contain full bodies:

 ```elixir
 def bloop(a) do